posita/dimgx/README.rst

 ..

+**UPDATE: This project is no longer maintained or supported.
+Issues, pull requests, and other contributions will be ignored.**

 ``dimgx`` extracts and flattens `Docker <https://www.docker.com/whatisdocker/>`_ `image <https://docs.docker.com/terms/image/>`__ `layers <https://docs.docker.com/terms/layer/>`__.
 It is licensed under the `MIT License <http://opensource.org/licenses/MIT>`_.
 Source code is `available on GitHub <https://github.com/posita/dimgx>`__.